Fact-checking Trump’s address to Congress

 By CNN Staff

-DOGE savings: Trump claimed that the Department of Government Efficiency, the initiative led by Elon Musk, has “found hundreds of billions of dollars” in waste.
+DOGE savings: Trump claimed that the Department of Government Efficiency, the initiative led by Elon Musk, has “found hundreds of billions of dollars” in fraud.

 This figure, which is uncorroborated, needs context.